andreaskaris/blog/docs/networking/rss-irq-affinity-and-rps.md

 ![rps_cpu3_zoom](https://github.com/user-attachments/assets/c7ea951e-14e8-4490-8efd-13b9097a7f1a)

-So RPS generates some overhead for dispatching the packets to another CPU, but it splits the work of receiving our packets between CPUs 2 and 1.
+So RPS generates some overhead for dispatching the packets to another CPU, but it splits the work of receiving and delivering our packets between CPUs 2 and 1.
 (You can also observe for example that GRO happens on CPU 2 and not on CPU 1.)

 ## Conclusion